amandabee/workshops/2018/advanced_media_institute/charts.md

 Read [New bill would finally tear down federal judiciary’s ridiculous paywall](https://arstechnica.com/tech-policy/2018/09/new-bill-would-finally-tear-down-federal-judiciarys-ridiculous-paywall/) *Ars Technica*, September 17, 2018

-The article includes
+The article includes a chart that shows just how much PACER's revenue has grown in the 30 years since it was founded.
+It's a perfectly good chart but we can definitely apply some of the basic design guidelines we looked at in class to improve on it.

 *Ars Technica* cribbed their chart from the Free Law Project, [How Much Money Does PACER Make?](https://free.law/2016/11/14/how-much-money-does-pacer-make/) *Free Law Project*, November 14, 2016 and the Free Law Project shared the source of their data.
 You can pull [the xls url](https://free.law/xlsx/pacer-revenue-over-time.xlsx) into Workbench or just copy and paste the data.
 If copy and paste is acting wonky, you can also [use this csv](pacer_revenue.csv).
 ![chart from arstechnica](arstechnica_pacer.png)

-Re-make the *Ars Technica* chart in Datawrapper:
+Re-make or re-design the *Ars Technica* chart in Datawrapper:

 ```
 Year	PACER Revenue (Millions)